 Cause and Effect Analysis

-It’s hard to solve a problem when you don’t know what’s causing it.
+Solving a problem is hard when you don’t know what’s causing it.
 That’s where a cause-and-effect analysis comes in.

-Through this technique, you assess the problem through six areas or causes to find out which one is having a negative effect: materials, machine, method, personnel, measurement, and environment.
+Through this technique, you assess the problem through six areas or causes to find out which has a negative effect: materials, machine, method, personnel, measurement, and environment.

 This technique allows you to evaluate a problem with no apparent cause through a good and proven framework and guides you to natural steps toward solving it.